NaveenGumaste/HTML-Semantic-Elements/README.md

 - non-semantic elements: `<div>` and `<span>` - Tells nothing about its content.
 - semantic elements: `<header>`, `<aside>`, and `<section>` - Clearly defines its content.

-## Here you can se the layout of a semantic page
+## Here you can see the layout of a semantic page

 ![Semantic Layout](https://www.w3schools.com/html/img_sem_elements.gif)